 - Joy, Food for Seniors client

 The Commodity Supplemental Food Program (CSFP), through a partnership with the Oklahoma Department of Human Services, provides commodity foods to low income seniors.
 Once a month, qualified seniors receive a box with 16-20 commodity food items, such as: pasta, canned meats, canned fruits and vegetables, cheese, milk, fruit juice, and cereal.
 To participate, seniors must meet income and age requirements and live in the county in which the partner agency distributes food.
-Last year, more than 3,000 of Oklahoma’s seniors enrolled in and receiving food through the CSFP program.
+Last year, more than 3,000 of Oklahoma’s seniors enrolled in and received food through the CSFP program.
 In total, more 2.2 million meals were distributed through this program.

 The Regional Food Bank of Oklahoma delivers food each month to seniors living in 18 Oklahoma Housing Authority sites in Oklahoma, Pottawatomie, Seminole and Comanche counties.
 Most residents being served are living on fixed incomes.
 The mobile market visits the centers toward the end of the month when residents are in the greatest need of assistance.
 Each recipient receives a sack of nonperishable food items along with produce, refrigerated items and bread when available.
 On average, Senior Mobile Markets serve more than 900 seniors each month, totaling 260,095 meals last year alone.

 Grants from the Oklahoma City Community Foundation's Fund for Oklahoma City and Oklahoma County Community Support have made it possible to deliver directly to these sites.